caiodsouza22/trustly-challenge-api/README.md

  ```

 # How to use it :
-Send a GET Request to:
+### This app is hosted at Heroku .
+You should send a GET Request with two Request Parameters , like the example below :
        https://trustly-challenge.herokuapp.com/github/repository?owner={owner}&repo={repositoryname}

 # Request Examples: